GGKapanadze/RockPaperScissors/README.md

 # History 📃🌍

 This game was originally created on **December 17, 2018 at Caucasus University Library** during break between lectures.
 It was my second year and I have just started learning **WEB I**(Web one, this was name of the subject 🤷‍♂️).
 I was sitting with my two friends and we had no work to do, so I have turned the computer on and started practicing for WEB :smile: .
-I ended up writing this rock, paper, scissors game after 35-40 :computer: .
+I ended up writing this rock, paper, scissors game after 35-40 minutes :computer: .
 This game was my first project on JS so I have decided not to delete this repo and save it as a memory :camera:

 ### Me on December, 2018